Avanade/Beef/samples/Cdc/README.md

 ### PersonDeleteSubscriber.cs

-To further demonstrate separation a delete specific subscriber is required.
+To further demonstrate separation a delete specific subscriber is provided.
 Add a `PersonDeleteSubscriber.cs` file with the following contents that will subscribe to the `deleted` action.

 ``` csharp
 using Beef.Events;